 Then walk in the footsteps of presidents and scholars with a student-led Trademark Tour of Harvard University or MIT.
 The tours focus on history, architecture and student life, as well as the influential figures who have shaped these storied institutions, from John Adams to John F. Kennedy.

-Cap your first day with dinner at Pagu.
-The inventive menu from Tracy Chang, a James Beard Award semifinalist, brings together Spanish and Japanese influences in surprising ways — from tapas to bao.
-It's a meal that reflects Cambridge itself: a mashup of cultures, ideas, and flavors.
+Cap your first day with dinner at Pagu, which was recently awarded MICHELIN Guide Bib Gourmand honors for outstanding food at a great value.
+The inventive menu from Chef Tracy Chang, brings together Spanish and Japanese influences in surprising ways — from tapas to bao.
+It’s a meal that reflects Cambridge itself: a mashup of cultures, ideas, and flavors.

 Day 2: Sweet Treats, Stories, and Soulful Flavors